Lessons Learned: The Impact of New York's School Drinking Water Lead Testing Policies

 Understanding New York's Lead Testing Policies

-But the policies go beyond mere testing.
-They also require prompt action when lead levels exceed the established safety threshold.
-This includes informing parents and guardians, providing alternative sources of drinking water, and remedying the source of contamination.
+But the policies don’t stop there.
+They too need to be proactive if lead levels go over the safe limit.
+This includes telling parents and guardians, providing another source of drinking water, and remediating the contamination.

 What is the impact of policies on school drinking water quality?